Gitara2014/async/README.md

 ### TEST 1 - Tomcat thread and Callback thread.
 - Synchronous call - single thread
+- With synchronous servlets, a thread handling the client HTTP request would be tied up for the entire duration of time it takes to process the request.
+- For long running tasks, where the server primarily waits around for a response (from somewhere else), this leads to thread starvation, under heavy load.
     ```shell
     curl "http://localhost:8000/user-sync?id=22"
     ```

 - Asynchronous call - 3 threads
+- Asynchronous servlets : let first thread that was engaged to handle the request go back to a pool, while the long running task is executing in some other thread.
+- Once the task has completed and results are ready, then the servlet container has to be notified that the results are ready, and then another thread will be allocated to handle sending this result back to the client.
     ```shell
     curl http://localhost:8000/user-async?id=44
     ```